Karl M. Block: Ordained ministry

 Ordained a deacon on May 22, 1910, and priest on December 18, 1910, by Bishop Alfred Harding of Washington, he initially served as chaplain at Woodberry Forest School between 1910 and 1913.
 Then in 1913 he accepted the post of rector of Grace Church in Haddonfield, New Jersey, where he remained until 1917.
 Between 1917 until 1918 he was a volunteer chaplain at Fort Dix.
 In 1918, he became rector of All Saints’ Church in Norristown, Pennsylvania, while in 1920 he moved to Roanoke, Virginia, to be rector of St John’s Church.
 In 1926, he became rector of the Church of St Michael and St George in St. Louis, a post he retained until 1938.

 Episcopacy

 Block was elected Coadjutor Bishop of Kansas, however, he declined the election.
 On April 19, 1938, he was once more elected bishop, this time as Coadjutor Bishop of California and he accepted.
-He was consecrated as coadjutor bishop of California by Edward L. Parsons and co-consecrated by Benjamin D. Dagwell on September 29, 1938, in Grace Cathedral, San Francisco.
+He was consecrated as coadjutor bishop of California by Edward L. Parsons as primary consecrator and co-consecrated by Benjamin D. Dagwell on September 29, 1938, in Grace Cathedral, San Francisco.
 He succeeded as diocesan on January 1, 1941.
 During his tenure the diocese experienced an increase in clergy, increased income, and novel building projects.
 Block died in office on September 20, 1958.